Clarksville Gas and Water reports South Second Street Lane Closure - Clarksville, TN Online

 Clarksville Gas and Water reports South Second Street Lane Closure

-Clarksville, TN – Clarksville Gas and Water has closed one lane of South Second Street from Commerce Street to Franklin Street to perform water main maintenance.
+Clarksville, TN – Clarksville Gas and Water is currently performing a water main repair on Main Street between Second Street and Third Street.
+Water service is not expected to be disrupted during the repair.
+Main Street is also closed between Second Street and Third Street.

-The water main maintenance is anticipated to be finished and the lane reopened by approximately 11:30am.
+The water main repair is anticipated to be finished and the lanes reopened by approximately 3:00pm.

 About Clarksville Gas and Water